Week 4 Monday Night Football Open Thread: Rams at 49ers

 Last week was an NFC East clash, now we have a football game that will actually be interesting.
 It’s an NFC West showdown between the Los Angeles Rams and the San Francisco 49ers.

-Tonight, according to DraftKings Sportsbook, the Rams are two point underdogs against the Niners at home.
+Tonight, according to DraftKings Sportsbook, the Rams are 2-point underdogs against the Niners at home.
 Since they’re in San Francisco, this makes tonight’s game essentially a pick’em.

 Folks, when you have the defending Super Bowl champions as an underdog, and there’s no news about injured players, then you take the Super Bowl champions and the points.